wultra/ssl-pinning-android/README.md

 The method is asynchronous.

 `UpdateObserver` has two callbacks:
-- `onUpdateInitiated(UpdateType)` tells you what type of update has been started
+- `onUpdateStarted(UpdateType)` tells you what type of update has been started
 - `onUpdateFinished(UpdateResult)` tells you the result fo the update

 Both callbacks are notified on the main thread.